meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

     hash function that can distribute the elements evenly across the array.

--   Trie uses a lot of memory but has the advantage that search and addition of new elements can be done in constant time.
+-   **Trie**: This data structure uses a lot of memory but has the advantage that search and addition of new elements can be done in constant time.
 Trie is a linked list where each node is an array.
 In order to store names in a trie structure, we could store the first letter in an array of size 26.
 Then have a linked array to store the second letter and so on.
+A name can be searches in constant time.

--   Binary search trees have the advantage that elements can be searched in $\mathcal{O}(\log(n))$.
+-   **Binary search trees** have the advantage that elements can be searched in $\mathcal{O}(\log(n))$.
 Key rule of binary search trees is that each node in the left sub-tree is smaller than the parent node, and each node in the right sub-tree is larger than the parent node.
 This